 One of the other elements of this episode that I found really exciting was the tease of their being multiple parks.
-Indeed, seeing the Samurai warriors was a great way to show us that there are other worlds besides Westworld and it is also an indication that this show has huge potential to tell greater narratives and expand its scope.
+Indeed, seeing the Samurai warriors was a great way to show us that other worlds besides Westworld exist.
+Moreover, it is also an indication that this show has huge potential to tell greater narratives and expand its scope.

 I also thought that Evan Rachel Wood gave her best performance as Dolores in this episode.
-She was already giving really good performances in previous episodes but she really showed how much range she has an actress in this episode.
-We also saw Thandie Newton continue to excel in her portrayal of Maeve whose arc in this story provided us with some really good action sequences and proved that she is not as free-willed as we were led to believe.
+She was already giving really good performances in previous episodes but she really showed how much range she has an actress in ‘The Bicameral Mind’.
+We also saw Thandie Newton continue to excel in her portrayal of Maeve.
+Her arc in this story provided us with some really good action sequences and it proved that she is not as free-willed as we were led to believe.

-As a result, Ford has now started something which cannot be undone and just added to a season finale which did a really great job of setting up what will probably be a more unhinged second season which I cannot wait for.
+As a result, Ford has now started something which cannot be undone.
+This just added to a season finale which did a really great job of setting up what will probably be a more unhinged second season which I cannot wait for.